 You will study in a comprehensively-equipped media production centre, unrivaled in any other UK university.
 Depending on your choice of project and specialism you will have the opportunity to work in:

-You will be based in the Department of Theatre, Film and Television, on Campus East.
+You will be based in the Department of Theatre, Film, Television and Interactive Media, on Campus East.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.